aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 conn.close()
 ```

-- Querying with PGVector Store:
+- Querying the PGVector store:

 An example query is demonstrated using the `store.similarity_search` method.
 Given a query "Tell me about Hip Hop?", the method retrieves the `k=3` most similar documents from the *PGVector* collection.
 In this case, the returned documents are those that have similar content to the query.